AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 Learn more about the [Overwrite Images Option](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/setup/application-setup.html#using-the-overwrite-images-option).

-Although not required, while uploading using either of the two methods above, you can specify Job Options specific for that upload — for example, to schedule a recurring upload, set cropping options upon upload, and many others.
+Although not required, while uploading using either of the two methods above, you can specify Job Options for that particular upload — for example, to schedule a recurring upload, set cropping options upon upload, and many others.
 These can be valuable for some workflows, so it's worth considering if they can be for yours.

 Learn more about [Job Options](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/upload-publish/uploading-files.html#upload-options).